U.S. Route 280

 U.S. Route 280 (US 280) is a spur of U.S. Highway 80 (US 80).
-It currently runs for 392 miles (631 km) from Blitchton, Georgia, at US 80 to Birmingham, Alabama at Interstate 20 (I-20)/Interstate 59 (I-59).
+It currently runs for 388.5 mi from Blitchton, Georgia, at US 80 to Birmingham, Alabama at Interstate 20 (I-20)/Interstate 59 (I-59).
 For much of its route, US 280 travels through rural areas and smaller cities in southern Georgia and east central Alabama.
 Once the highway approaches Birmingham, it is a major suburban route.
 Numerous shopping centers are located on US 280 throughout northern Shelby County and southern Jefferson County.

 US 280 is the main connector between Birmingham and Auburn, and this stretch is sometimes known as the "War Eagle Highway."

 Through Talladega County, Alabama, US 280 is known as the Jim Nabors Highway, in honor of the Sylacauga, Alabama, native known for portraying the television character Gomer Pyle.
 The historical designation of US 280 and Alabama SR 38 is the Florida Short Route.

 For many years, US 280 and SR 38 were considered one of the more dangerous routes in Alabama, due to the number of large stretches of narrow two-lane roadway leading southeast from Birmingham.
 Work was completed in 2006 making US 280 a four-lane highway throughout the entire state of Alabama.
 This project began in the 1970s.
 As a result, US 280 now bypasses numerous small towns in east Alabama, including Goodwater, Jackson's Gap, Camp Hill, and Waverly.

 In Georgia, US 280 from Columbus to Interstate 16 (I-16) is also a Governor's Road Improvement Program (GRIP) corridor known as "Power Alley".